MPY-01/Caesar-Polo-Esau/polo/1961/polo-01.md

 attack their strongholds without the slightest hesitation....
 They are the backbone of the Peasant Association, the vanguard in overthrowing the feudal forces and the foremost heroes who have accomplished the great revolutionary undertaking left unaccomplished for many years.
 Without the poor peasants (the 'riffraff' as the gentry call them) it would never have been possible to bring about in the countryside the present state of revolution, to overthrow the local bullies and the bad gentry, or to complete the democratic revolution.
 Being the most revolutionary, the poor peasants have won the leadership in the Peasant Association....
 This leadership of the poor peasants is absolutely necessary.
 Without the poor peasants there can be no revolution.
 To reject them is to reject the revolution.
 To attack them is to attack the revolution.
 The general direction they have taken in the revolution has never been wrong. [emphasis in original 1926 Report] (25)

-According to Chang, therefore, Mao demonstrated originality by maintaining that (1) revolutions in backward countries (such as China) are primarily peasant revolutions and (2) the poor peasants are the most important force and reliable ally in these revolutions.
+According to Zhang, therefore, Mao demonstrated originality by maintaining that (1) revolutions in backward countries (such as China) are primarily peasant revolutions and (2) the poor peasants are the most important force and reliable ally in these revolutions.

 1. Revolutions in Backward Countries Are Primarily Peasant Revolutions